 Pros of running

-Duck-Chul Lee published a study in 2017 that found that running has a significant impact on your longevity, up to a 25% to 40% reduced risk.
+Duck-Chul Lee published a study in 2017 that found that running has a significant impact on your longevity, up to a 25% to 40% reduced risk of dying earlier.
 Runners also live approximately 3 years longer than non-runners!

 Running will also lower your resting heart rate.
 This is how many times your heart beats per minute while you are resting.
 This is a good indicator of your overall health.
 Generally, the lower the number, the more efficient your heart is working.